Since their US

 the standard for both steel and concrete bridge structures throughout

-with a service life that typically exceeds that of the bridge
+North America.
+They are manufactured with a service life that typically exceeds that of the bridge

 superstructure itself.
 So far as we know, the first use of rubber